ovehbe/junkboy/README.md

 ## 🙏 Acknowledgments

+Special thanks to:
+- **[Junkman: A.I.
+SMS Spam Blocker](https://apps.apple.com/tr/app/junkman-a-i-sms-spam-blocker/id1591815272)** by **Kerem Erkan** - This project was heavily inspired by Junkman's excellent approach to AI-powered SMS filtering on iOS.
+Kerem's pioneering work in on-device ML classification and privacy-first design served as the foundation for bringing similar functionality to Android.
+- **Cursor AI** - This project was built with the assistance of Cursor AI, which provided invaluable support in architecting the codebase, implementing complex features, and maintaining best practices throughout development.
 - **TensorFlow Team** for the excellent Lite framework
 - **Android Team** for Jetpack Compose and Material Design 3
 - **Kotlin Team** for the amazing programming language